ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 #### Conclusion
-Using both lidar and radar help reduce the RMSE overall in both cases.
+Using both lidar and radar measurements helps reduce the overall RMSE in both cases.

 ### Process Noise and Measurement Noise
-There are 2 kinds of noise which are factored in when creating the UKF.
+There are 2 kinds of noise which are considered when creating the UKF.
 They are process noise and measurement noise.

-Measurement noises are easy to find out because they can be found on the manual of the lidar and radar fact sheet.
+Measurement noises are easy to find because they can be found on the manual of the lidar and radar.
 In this project, lidar has the following measurement noises:

 | Measurement        | Noise           |